D.C. DUI Laws

 -

-Washington D.C.
-Drunk and Drugged Driving Laws and Penalties
+Washington D.C.'s DUI Laws and Penalties

 The District of Columbia has three different impaired driving offenses: DWI, DUI, and OWI.
 Learn about how these offenses are defined and the penalties for a first, second, and third conviction.